Your after-prom party rocked. And you’ve got the pictures to prove it. And pictures this good, they’ve just got to be seen, right? Hello, Facebook.

 But seen by whom?
 Before you upload your life into cyberspace, think about who exactly will be viewing those party pictures.
 Your friends, definitely.
 Your parents, maybe.
 But your college admissions officers?
 It’s possible.

-While a recent survey by Kaplan found that 24 percent of colleges are now trolling Facebook and other social networking accounts of their applicants, educational consultant Steven Roy Goodman says it’s hard to put a number on how many are actually doing it.
+While a survey by Kaplan found that 24 percent of colleges are trolling Facebook and other social networking accounts of their applicants, educational consultant Steven Roy Goodman says it’s hard to put a number on how many are actually doing it.

 “A lot of colleges are hesitant to say that they do this because it appears a bit unseemly,” Goodman said.
 “But just because they don’t announce it publicly doesn’t mean that they don’t do it behind closed doors.”